reshinto/online_trading_platform/readme.md

 ## How to make this work
 * Get your own Django secret key
-  * Create your own Django app => copy the secret key => paste into this project's secrete key location at settings.py or in your environment.
+  * Create your own Django app => copy the secret key => paste into this project's secret key location at settings.py or in your environment.
 * Create your own mysql database
   * Change the username, password, and database name at settings.py
 * API key is required if you want to use data from IEX cloud.